Rules of the Schedule Ngā Ture o te Rārangi Rongoā

 2.4.4 Special Authority approvals are not retrospective.
 The Subsidy applies from the date the Ministry of Health receives a valid application form.

-2.4.5 Only Medical Practitioners, Dietitians, Nurse Practitioners, Pharmacist Prescribers and Optometrists are eligible to apply for Special Authority Approvals (initial or renewal).
+2.4.5 Only Medical Practitioners, Dietitians, Nurse Practitioners, Registered Nurse Prescribers, Pharmacist Prescribers and Optometrists are eligible to apply for Special Authority Approvals (initial or renewal).

 3.1 Subsidies and Contractors: Subsidies are only payable for Community Pharmaceuticals where the Contractor has the appropriate agreement with the Funder.